majhol08/Nuclei/README.md

     📄 copy) while a sticky summary bar tracks totals and ETA.
 Waiting/backoff shows a large countdown, and completion ends with a brief confetti splash.
     A `run.log` captures every step with timestamps while the console remains clean.
-Unreachable repositories are skipped before cloning and the final report shows counts of successful, skipped, failed and ZIP-fallback clones along with the log path (and success list if requested).
+Repositories already cloned live in `Templates/.cache/repos` and are updated with `git pull` on subsequent runs, so only new or changed YAML files are copied.
+Unreachable repositories are skipped before cloning and the final report shows counts of updated, up-to-date, skipped and failed repositories along with the log path, manifest and optional success list.
 <img src="https://i.ibb.co/hCh6vXB/image.png" width=500/>

 > **Note:** ensure that you have sufficient free disk space before running the
 > collector.
 The script will now stop gracefully if the disk fills up while
 > copying templates.

+Each copy uses SHA‑1 deduplication: identical YAML files are written once and tracked in `content-index.json`.
+The `manifest.json` remembers the last commit or check time for every repository so reruns avoid reprocessing unchanged sources.

 Press `Ctrl+C` to cancel at any time.
 The collector will finish the file in progress, clean temporary data, write a summary to `run.log` and